Carbon Dust Technique

 – learn how to render light and shadow using continuous tone

-Workshop Schedule: 10am – 11am: Intro to carbon dust (history of technique, review of materials and demo); 11am –12pm: Practice rendering simple 3D shapes on bond paper surface; 12pm – 1pm: Practice rendering simple animal object e.g. long bone, on polyester matte drafting film (e.g. Grafix Dura-lar); 1pm – 2pm: Practice rendering simple botanical object e.g. pumpkin, on semi-transparent surface (e.g. heavy tracing paper or ClearPrint vellum); 2pm – 4pm: render a more complex subject on surface selected by the student.
+Workshop Schedule: The workshop will include instructor demonstrations, and meets online.
+10am – 11am: Intro to carbon dust (history of technique, review of materials and demo); 11am –12pm: Practice rendering simple 3D shapes on bond paper surface; 12pm – 1pm: Practice rendering simple animal object e.g. long bone, on polyester matte drafting film (e.g. Grafix Dura-lar); 1pm – 2pm: Practice rendering simple botanical object e.g. pumpkin, on semi-transparent surface (e.g. heavy tracing paper or ClearPrint vellum); 2pm – 4pm: render a more complex subject on surface selected by the student.

 About the Artist: Dino Pulerà